 Goods moved to a call-off stock operated by the buyer or a third party must be supplied to the buyer within 12 months from the date when they were moved to the call-off stock.
 If the goods were moved to the call-off stock before the end of the transition period and the right of ownership transfers to the buyer as the transition period ends, the supply is regarded as an intra-Community supply and an intra-Community acquisition.

-Example:A Finnish company moved goods to a call-off stock in the UK before the end of the transition period in November 2020, and the right of ownership transfers to the buyer in July 2021.
-This is an intra-Community supply.
-However, it cannot be reported as an intra-Community supply for July 2021 on the VAT return or the VAT recapitulative statement.
-It must be reported as turnover taxable at zero VAT rate.
+Example:A Finnish company moved goods to a call-off stock in the UK before the end of the transition period in November 2020, and the right of ownership transferred to the buyer in July 2021.
+This was an intra-Community supply.
+However, it could not be reported as an intra-Community supply for July 2021 on the VAT return or the VAT recapitulative statement.
+It had to be reported as turnover taxable at zero VAT rate.
 It is important that the list of call-off stock goods is up-to-date.

 You can validate the XI-prefixed VAT numbers of Northern Irish trading partners starting 1 January 2021 in the following ways:

 - in the VAT number validation service

-- by phone: 029 497 062 (standard call rates apply)
+- by phone: 029 497 051 (standard call rates apply)